Expert medical and surgical care in Thailand

 Weeks 3–4

 Most patients return to normal daily activities within three to four weeks.
-Long-term cardiovascular risk management — antiplatelet therapy, statins, and blood pressure control — is essential and will be coordinated with your home physician.
+Long-term cardiovascular risk management (antiplatelet therapy, statins, and blood pressure control) is essential and will be coordinated with your home physician.

-<2% Perioperative Risk In experienced high-volume centres
+A Small Perioperative Risk In experienced high-volume centres

 2–4 Weeks Return to normal daily activity